uhafner/autograding-gitlab-action/README.md

 ## GitLab Access Token

 The action needs a GitLab access token to create comments in the commit notes or merge request.
-You can create a new token with an arbitrary name in your GitLab user or group settings.
+You can create a new token with a meaningful name in your GitLab user or group settings.
+This token name will be used as author for all notes.
 The token needs the permissions `api, read_api, read_repository, write_repository`

 ![Group Access Token](images/access-token.png)